-The following description of certain features of the Plan, as amended, is intended to be a summary only.
+The following description of certain features of the Plan, as amended under this proposal, is intended to be a summary only.
 The summary is qualified in its entirety by the full text of the Plan, as amended, that is attached as Appendix A to the electronic copy of this proxy statement filed with the SEC and may be accessed from the SEC's website at www.sec.gov.
-In addition, a copy of the Plan, as amended, may be obtained by making a written request to: iBio, Inc., 9 Innovation Way, Newark, DE 19711, Attention: Secretary.
+In addition, a copy of the Plan, as amended, may be obtained by making a written request to: iBio, Inc., Attention: Secretary, 600 Madison Avenue, Suite 1601, New York, NY 10022.